Chris Sabo: Personal life

 Sabo lives in Lakewood Ranch, Florida, with his wife, Susan, whom he married in 1989, and their three daughters Annie, Brooke, and Olivia.
-Annie is currently a sports reporter on Bally Sports Ohio covering the Reds.
+Annie joined her dad’s former team 2022-25 as host of Cincinnati’s “Reds Live" pre- and post-game shows and sideline reporter for Bally Sports Ohio and later FanDuel Sports Network.

 He has served as a coach in the Reds' minor league system for the Advanced Rookie Billings Mustangs and Class A Dayton Dragons.
 He has also served as an assistant coach for the University of Cincinnati.
 In 2009, he began attending the Northern Kentucky University law school.

 Sabo was inducted in the Cincinnati Reds Hall Of Fame, along with Big Red Machine reliever Pedro Borbón and 19th-century pitcher Tony Mullane, on July 17, 2010.
 The Reds gave away Chris Sabo bobblehead dolls to fans in attendance that evening.

 On January 29, 2017, Sabo was named Field Manager of the Green Bay Bullfrogs of the Northwoods League, a college summer league.

 On October 23, 2018 Sabo was introduced as the new head coach of the baseball team at the University of Akron.
 The program practiced with redshirted walk-ons (as is the practice for a new program) with the first class of recruits for the 2019–20 academic year.
 Sabo parted ways with Akron in 2022.

 In May 2023, Sabo was appointed the manager of the Mumbai Cobras, an India-based franchise in the Baseball United league, which plans to bring professional baseball to South Asia and the Middle East.

-He is an avid golfer, plays in celebrity golf tournaments and is a member of Kenwood Country Club in Cincinnati.
-He is good enough to have qualified for several major United States Golf Association tournaments.
-He is also a popular figure at Reds reunion events.
+He is a golfer, plays in celebrity golf tournaments and is a member of Kenwood Country Club in Cincinnati.
+He has qualified for several major United States Golf Association tournaments.
+He is also a figure at Reds reunion events.